0

 My time spent on the Albanian Riviera was one for the books.
 But without proper instructions, it can be difficult to navigate.
 In this guide, you’ll find eight things to see and do on the Albanian coast, practical information for getting around the area, and a suggested itinerary for seeing the Albanian coastline.

-8 Things Not to Miss When Visiting the Albanian Riviera
+The Best Things to Do in the Albanian Riviera

 1. Visit Gjipe Beach